cpfiffer/microstructure.exchange/index.md

 {% include upcoming-speaker.html %}

+**Abstract**: Post-crisis bank regulations raised market-making costs for bank-affiliated dealers.
+We show that this can, somewhat surprisingly, improve overall investor welfare and reduce average transaction costs despite the increased cost of immediacy.
+Bank dealers in OTC markets optimize betweentwo  parallel trading  mechanisms: market  making and matchmaking.
+Bank regulations that increase market-making costs change the market structure by intensifying competitive pressure from non-bank dealers and incentivizing bank dealers to shift their business toward matchmaking.
+Thus, post-crisis bank regulations have the (unintended) benefit of replacing costly bank balance sheets with a more efficient form of financial intermediation.

 ## Calendar

 Seminars will take place on Tuesdays.
 Times may vary to accomodate a broader global audience and to meet the speaker's schedule.